outworkers/phantom/README.md

 =============================================
 <a href="#table-of-contents">back to top</a>

-com.websudos.phantom also brrings in support for batch statements.
-To use them, see [IterateeBigTest.scala]( https://github.com/newzly/com.websudos.phantom/blob/develop/com.websudos.phantom-test/src/test/scala/com/newzly/com.websudos.phantom/iteratee/IterateeBigTest.scala)
+phantom also brrings in support for batch statements.
+To use them, see [IterateeBigTest.scala]( https://github .com/websudosuk/phantom/blob/develop/phantom-test/src/test/scala/com/websudos/phantom/iteratee/IterateeBigTest.scala)

 We have tested with 10,000 statements per batch, and 1000 batches processed simulatenously.
 Before you run the test, beware that it takes ~40 minutes.